Annunciation House

 Annunciation House is a network of shelters located in El Paso, Texas.
-It primarily provides assistance to newly arrived migrants from Central America.
+It primarily provides assistance to immigrants and refugees.
 Their facilities provide food, sleeping accommodation, and referrals for legal and medical support.
-The organisation has close links to local faith communities, particularly the Catholic Church.
+The organization has close links to local faith communities, particularly the Catholic Church.
 Annunciation House has received international attention and news-coverage as a result of incidents related to the 2014 American immigration crisis, the Trump administration family separation policy, the U.S.-Mexico border crisis, and the National Emergency Concerning the Southern Border of the United States.
 As of January 2020, Rubén Garcia has been Director of the shelter for more than 40 years.

 Activities

 The majority of people arriving at Annunciation House come after being detained by U.S. Immigration and Customs Enforcement (ICE), or the US Border Patrol.

-The organisation provides food, water, shelter, family reunification, and referral to legal and medical services.
+The organization provides food, water, shelter, family reunification, and referral to legal and medical services.
 Annunciation House operates on both sides of the Mexico-US border.

 History

 Foundation

 Discussions concerning the founding of Annunciation House began in 1976.
 The founding principles included that any services and facilities provided through the shelter would be free, that those involved in the operation of the shelter would be unpaid, and the shelter would rely on donations rather than permanent funding sources.
 Additionally, services were to be offered to people who were not supported by existing programs.
 In practice, this would include the homeless poor, and undocumented people.
 The first location was acquired in autumn 1977, through the Diocese of El Paso loaning a vacant building.
 The first volunteers moved into the building on February 3, 1978.
+Volunteers from around the country came to El Paso to help the shelter.
+Loretto Academy, a Catholic girls' school, provided 40 student volunteers to the shelter in 1989.
+Donations to the shelter, including food and furniture, came from local businesses and charities.
+In 1988 alone, the Annunciation House aided more than 5,000 Central American people.

 In the early 1990s, Annunciation House developed a program called the 'Border Awareness Experience' which facilitated encounters between participants, people, and groups on both side of the US-Mexican border.

+By early 2003, there were four separate facilities run by Annunciation House.
+Each facility was supported with donations and run by a fully volunteer staff.
+Volunteers helped immigrants obtain basic services and shelter.

+In July of 2022, Annunciation House closed one of its largest shelters which was able to accommodate around 1,500 people.